nadimtuhin/fox-dictionary-bangla/readme.md

 ## Fox Dictionary: FirefoxOS/Android/iOS GRE Dictionary

-Have not tested with android/ios, because I have none.
+Tested on firefoxos.
+Have not tested with android/ios.
 I would appreciate if you taste and report bugs on it.

 ## Screenshots
 ![Alt text](/screenshot1.png?raw=true)